-All students will receive free breakfast and lunch for the 2021-2022 school year.
+All students will receive free breakfast and lunch for the 2022-2023 school year.
 Meal choices and selections are continuously updated.
 There are several choices available for students, which provides a balanced and nutritional meal with alternatives.

-have eaten their lunch.
 Our students are expected to use good manners and show courteous behavior in the cafeteria.
 They should also respect and obey the following guidelines: